DiamondCoder02/Lulu_Femboy/README.md

 - First start setup.bat (You can close the console when done).
 - Make a bot for yourself at [Discord developer portal](https://discord.com/developers/applications).
 - Get both Client ID and Token, copy and paste into the config.json file.
-- (Temporarly you need to have a channel id where it can send one message where it sends a ready message.)
 - If you want you can change the stop password for your desire but it's only used for the stop command( for now).
 - Invite the bot into the server with this link.
 Replace TEXT with client id: ( https://discord.com/api/oauth2/authorize?client_id=TEXT&permissions=2415930432&scope=bot%20applications.commands )
 - After all this save and run start.bat ( It will ask you what language you want and how you want to activate commands.
 Recommended: 1.)